 The sweeping new law aims to punish secession, subversion, terrorism and collusion with foreign forces in Hong Kong.

 Beijing is reportedly assembling 300 military police and mobilizing equipment near Hong Kong.
 The team of elite officers will soon figure prominently among the state agents set to enter the former British territory.
 They will also have extraterritorial powers under the law, giving them a free hand in Hong Kong’s separate jurisdiction under its common law system inherited from its colonial rule.

 Although Hong Kong’s police and judiciary are still entrusted with investigating and trying most cases concerning national security, Beijing can step in via its office and agents under “special circumstances.”

 Japan’s Kyodo News noted that these mainland officers, under the control of the national security office and reportedly immune to checks by local law enforcement agencies, would act primarily as Beijing’s eyes and ears to collect and analyze intelligence and gauge social sentiments.

 The fact that these mainland officers are professionally trained and carefully vetted by China’s state and public security ministries also means they will be ready to take jurisdiction over certain cases perceived as sensitive.

-Asia Times reported last week that the majority of these agents and officers would be picked from the public and national security agencies in Guangdong province across the border, meaning many of them will likely speak Cantonese.
+Asia Times reported last week that the majority of these agents and officers would be picked from the public and national security agencies in the neighboring Guangdong province across the border, meaning many of them will likely speak Cantonese and even English.

-At the same time, Beijing appointed last week a well-known hardliner from Guangdong to head its new national security office in the city.
+At the same time, Beijing appointed last week a well-known hardliner from Guangdong to head its new national security office in Hong Kong.

 He has also made a name for himself through his rhetorical broadsides against Hong Kong and overseas media for what he has seen as “biased” coverage of the protests against land and property appropriation in Guangdong.